daniellekurtin/BrainStateDynamics-LEiDA-InformatTheory/RunBatch_Depreceated/README.md

 4. Plots FC states and errorbars for each clustering solution
 - Adds an asterisk when results are significantly different between blocks

-Created by Joana Cabral, Oct 2017, joana.cabral@psych.ox.ac.uk First use in: Cabral, et al. 2017 Scientific reports 7, no. 1 (2017): 5135.

 ## MakeFigs ##
 This provides additional plots and analysis to LEiDA, including: